abstractfactory/rfc/spec12.md

 >>> oom.remove(userconfig.plugins)
 ```

-## Difference between `Group` and `Instance`
+## Difference between `Location` and `Instance`

-`Instance` is essentially a `Group`, with a few minor differences.
+`Instance` is essentially a `Location`, with a few minor differences.

-1. `Group` does not take into account ascending parent-hood.
+1. `Location` does not take into account ascending parent-hood.
-2. `Group` cannot have its members accessed via dot-notation.
+2. `Location` cannot have its members accessed via dot-notation.
-3. and thus `Group` cannot have its members modified directly.
+3. and thus `Location` cannot have its members modified directly.

 ## Designed for inheritance